 - Pause, then drive the leg back and reach the arms out and slightly above shoulder height.

-This kickboxing-inspired move will boost your heart rate, torch calories and tone the triceps, biceps and core muscles.
+This kickboxing-inspired move will boost your heart rate and tone the triceps, biceps and core muscles.
 You can do 20 reps on one side before changing to the other side or alternate right and left sides.

 - Stand with legs wide and arms extended above your head, fingers pointing toward the ceiling.
 Engage your core and glutes for balance and stability.